Evidence Submission Questions

 How can I receive Forensic Services that are not offered in my regional area?

 - Evidence may be submitted to your designated regional laboratory.
 If the requested examination is not performed at your regional laboratory, the case will be transferred within DFS to another one of our laboratories that does perform the examination.
-For example, if a Questioned Documents examination is required in Virginia Beach, the evidence should be submitted to the Eastern Laboratory in Norfolk, and DFS will transfer it to the Western Laboratory in Roanoke.
+For example, if a Digital & Multimedia Evidence examination is required in Virginia Beach, the evidence should be submitted to the Eastern Laboratory in Norfolk, and DFS will transfer it to the Central Laboratory in Richmond.

 Why does the Certificate of Analysis have a Richmond address if the evidence was submitted to the Northern Laboratory?